tldr-pages/tldr/pages/linux/kjv.md

 `kjv Matthew 1:7-2-6`

-- Search all verses that match a pattern
+- Search all verses that match a pattern:

 `kjv Exodus/Plagues`

-- Search all verses in a book that match a pattern
+- Search all verses in a book that match a pattern:

 `kjv 1Jn/antichrist`